-Student surveillance COVID-19 testing will continue on a weekly basis.
-Testing will be universal (all students) for weeks one a two of the fall semester, and will move to random testing when the rates of positive cases decline.
+Student surveillance COVID-19 testing will continue on a weekly basis throughout the fall and spring semesters.
+Testing will be universal (all students) for weeks one a two of the fall and spring semester, and following fall break, and will move to random testing if/when positive cases decline.
 The decision to move to random testing will be made by the Health and Safety team, and may also consider the rate of community spread.
 Students who are fully vaccinated for COVID-19, and have submitted proof of vaccine (COVID-19 vaccination card) to Health Services do not need to participate in ongoing surveillance COVID-19 testing.
+Students who do not comply with universal or random COVID-19 testing will not be permitted on campus, including in shops/labs, classrooms, and dorms, until they receive a COVID-19 screening test, or provide proof of vaccination to Health Services.

-The College is contracted with VRL-Eurofins, a third party testing partner, to provide and process surveillance testing.
+The College is contracted with VRL-Eurofins, a third-party testing partner, to provide and process surveillance testing.